DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 - difficulties finding placements
 - challenges managing and barriers to providing placements

 Users can change their answers to each section.
-When they have completed their change, we return them back to this check your answers page.
+When they have completed their change, we return them to this check your answers page.

 ### Confirmation page